 Instructions

-• Grind the chilies and garlic into a rough paste using a mortar and pestle.
+• Pound garlic and chilies into a coarse paste using a mortar and pestle (or pulse in a food processor).

-• Add your sauces and seasonings: black soy sauce, oyster sauce, fish sauce, white pepper, and white sugar.
-Mix thoroughly to ensure the beef is well-coated with the ingredients.
+• Stir in black soy sauce, oyster sauce, fish sauce, sugar, and the optional white pepper.
+Mix well to coat the beef evenly.

-• Finally, turn off the heat and stir in holy basil.
-Serve immediately with rice and a fried egg.
+• Turn off the heat and stir in holy basil until just wilted.

 Notes